Condensation is Appearing on the Glass Wall of my Wine Cellar

 Answer: Nope.
 First, no one can seal glass doors completely in a wine cellar.
 Vinyl seals, (the only types available), always stretch and flex over time.
 Moreover, there has to be some space between the hinge and the glass for the pin-hinges to work.
 And even if you did completely seal the space, condensation would still appear.
 Condensation is not caused by air gaps.
 Think about your car windshield.
 Sealed perfectly?
 You bet.
 If it wasn’t car washes would be a disaster.
 And yet, condensation still appears.
 It’s the same idea with your bedroom windows.
 Most are sealed

 brilliantly but condensation occurs.

 Below are several charts I completed.
-The first shows a temperature range between 550 and 600 with a constant relative humidity of 60%.
+The first shows a temperature range between 55 degrees and 60 degrees with a constant relative humidity of 60%.
 Note the third line (dew-point).
 The next four lines demonstrate what happens when humidity is raised from 60% to 65% and then 70%.